nextpyp/pyp/docs/install/install-web.rst

 * :doc:`Enable remote access<./enable-remote-access>`

-  If you're not logged into the server locally (i.e., with a keyboard and monitor), then you'll need to enable remote access to use the website from the network.
+  If you're not logged into the server locally (e.g., with a keyboard and monitor or some kind of remote desktop software like VNC), then you'll need to enable remote access to use the website from the network.
   Follow these instructions to configure remote network access.

 * :doc:`Enable multiple users <./enable-login>`